mattparker/lamplighthelp/source/21-1-2_Comms_Module-_Types_of_Logged_Comm.markdown

 Before making any changes to the logged communication categories on your list, we recommend that you only ever edit existing items if there is a spelling or other mistake in the name, or if you are changing to something with the equivalent meaning.
 Changing the name of a category in the list can also affect your data, as although the name will be different, the data already recorded in that category will still be there.
 If, for example, you rename the 'Email received' option to ‘Telephone conversation’, every communication previously listed as an ‘Email received’ will now show as a 'Telephone conversation'.
 This would affect your reporting and your view of how you are communicating.
 You should never edit existing items if you change the meaning of the item: better to add a new item with the different meaning.

 To edit an existing category:

-- In system admin, find the list that you item is in.
-- Find the relevant item in the list, and click on the pen and paper icon ('edit text') to the right of it.
+- Find the relevant category in the list and click on the pen and paper icon ('edit text') to the right of it.
 - Make the changes you need, then click 'Update'.
 - Click 'save all changes' at the top or bottom of the main page to keep your changes.
 If you navigate away from this page before saving then all changes will be lost.